 As Immigration Attorneys we have seen firsthand how these agencies often overstep and exceed their authority.
 For example, USCIS regularly (more so under the prior administration) challenges the prevailing wage.
 Well hold on, that’s not their job.
 Dol determines the appropriate wage.
 Despite this USCIS has attempted to argue that certain positions are not filed under the correct wage or the SOC Code.
 I have seen DOL try to argue that a green card candidate is not qualified at the labor certification/PERM stage, even though USCIS is responsible for determining whether an applicant is qualified or not.

 Here’s an example of how the three agencies are involved in a case.
-The example is for an employment-based green card.
+An example is an employment-based green card.

 After arriving in the U.S. using the issued visa, USCIS finalizes the process by granting John a green card, signifying his permanent resident status.”